dougeby/IntuneDocs/intune/terms-and-conditions-create.md

 [!INCLUDE [azure_portal](./includes/azure_portal.md)]

-As an Intune admin, you can require that users accept your company's terms and conditions before they can use the Company Portal to enroll their devices and access resources like company apps and email.
+As an Intune admin, you can require that users accept your company's terms and conditions before using the Company Portal to:
+- enroll devices
+- access resources like company apps and email.
 Configuration of terms and conditions is optional.

 You can create multiple sets of terms and assign them to different groups, such as to support different languages.